Consensys/doc.ethsigner/docs/Tutorials/Multifile.md

 ## Create Passwords and Key Files

-Create a password file and V3 Keystore key for each node that needs to sign a transaction.
-The password files and V3 Keystore keys must follow the [naming convention](../Concepts/Multiple-Key-Files.md) and be available in the same directory.
+Create a password file and V3 Keystore key for each account that needs to sign transactions.
+The password files and V3 Keystore keys must follow the [naming convention](../Concepts/Multiple-Key-Files.md) and be in the same directory.

+The password file must be named `[<prefix>]<accountAddress>.password`.
+The `0x` portion of the account address must be removed.
+For example, `78e6e236592597c09d5c137c2af40aecd42d12a2.password`

-!!! attention "Password text file must not contain characters other than those used in your password"
+!!! caution "Password text file must not contain characters other than those used in your password"
     EthSigner reads the password file as binary and any character in the file is considered part of your password.